Homeowner content is free. We may earn a commission when you click links through our site. Advertiser Disclosure

 Consider the example of search engines.
 When you research something – let’s take sofa sets, for example, it seems like literally seconds after you’ve searched for sofa sets, your social media timelines, and even the ads sent to your email are flooded with ads related to sofa sets and furniture stores.
 Search engines continuously monitor algorithms and ‘spy’ on our search history in order to offer us things they think we want to buy, which in turn helps companies direct their ads to the right people.

 Apply this same principle to our smart lights.
-For example, if you connect your lights to a smart home hub, like Alexa, you may start seeing suggestions from your Alexa app as to how to use your lights.
+For example, if you connect your smart lights to a hub, like Alexa, you may start seeing suggestions from your Alexa app as to how to use your lights.
 Alexa may even detect a pattern of how you use your lights and use that to suggest routines.

 The manufacturer of the smart lights may even send you emails suggesting other products according to the way you use your lights.